Division of the assembly: House of Commons

 After all members have voted in the lobbies, the vote totals are written on a card and the numbers are read out to the House by one of the tellers of the winning side announcing as follows; "The Ayes to the right: (number of votes), The Noes to the left: (number of votes)".
 The Speaker then announces these numbers a second time, announcing the final result by saying "The Ayes/Noes have it, the Ayes/Noes have it".
 The Speaker then adds: "Unlock."
 Tellers are not included among the numbers announced to the Speaker.
-The Speaker only votes if a tie arises; in that case, he (or she) verbally announces his (or her) vote, which is cast in accordance with Speaker Denison's rule.
+The Speaker only votes if a tie arises.
+In the case of a tie vote, the Speaker verbally announces their vote in accordance with Speaker Denison's rule.

 Members may signify, but not record, an abstention by remaining in their seats during the division.
 Though the practice is traditionally frowned upon, MPs can also pass through both lobbies, effectively registering their abstention.

 It is stipulated that all Members of Parliament are required to stay in or around the premises of the House of Commons until the main business of the day has ended, however long that may be.
 In the unlikely event that fewer than forty members participate in the division (including the speaker and the tellers), the division is declared 'inquorate', the question at hand is postponed until the next sitting, and the House proceeds to the next business.

 The nature of divisions in the House of Commons is one which traditionally could go on well into the night, sometimes past midnight.
 However, in 2000 the House introduced, on an experimental basis, the procedure of "deferred divisions".
 Essentially, some divisions are delayed until the next Wednesday.
 The procedure is used for very few matters; most divisions still occur normally.

 There have been suggestions that electronic voting may be easier and quicker to do than physically going through a division lobby.
 However, MPs have often found that a division is the best way to interact with senior members of the government.

 There are two variations to the normal practice of an MP voting by walking through the respective lobby.